 - Classes taught by approachable, accessible faculty members

 - Positive experience in one of EMU’s undergraduate programs of study

 * Student assistantships are limited in number.
 Interested students should contact the graduate coordinator of their prospective program of study for more information on how to apply.

 - Master of Arts in Criminology and Criminal Justice (CRM)

 - Master of Arts in Schools, Society and Violence (SSV)

 - Master of Arts in Sociology (SOC)

-Anthropology currently offers an interdisciplinary graduate certificate in cultural museum studies program of study.
+Anthropology currently offers an interdisciplinary graduate certificate in Cultural Museum Studies.

 Students are invited to make an appointment with the sociology or criminology graduate coordinator for advising.
 To arrange an appointment, contact:

 Dr. Brian Sellers